The Nicki Wrld Tour

-The Nicki Wrld Tour was a concert tour by US rappers Nicki Minaj and Juice Wrld.
-The European trek supported of Minaj's fourth studio album, Queen (2018), and Juice Wrld's second studio album, Death Race for Love (2019).
+The Nicki WRLD Tour was a concert tour by American rappers Nicki Minaj and Juice Wrld.
+The European tour supported Minaj's fourth studio album, Queen (2018), and Juice Wrld's second studio album, Death Race for Love (2019).
 The tour began on February 21, 2019, in Munich, Germany at Olympiahalle and concluded on March 28, 2019, in Geneva, Switzerland at SEG Geneva Arena, consisting of 19 shows.

-Three out of the original 40 shows were cancelled because of technical and weather issues.
-The tour was originally titled the NickiHndrxx Tour with Future and include a North American leg which was set to kick off in 2018.
+The tour was originally titled the NickiHndrxx Tour with Future and was to include a North American leg which was set to begin in 2018.
 Juice Wrld was later announced as the replacement for Future as the co-headliner.
-In her initial statement on the postponed tour, Minaj stated that the North American tour would be postponed until May 2019, but rescheduled dates were never announced.
-Minaj stated that since her album Queen was pushed back, she did not have enough time to rehearse for the American leg.

 Background

 During an interview on Beats 1 Radio in April 2018, Minaj announced the release date of her fourth studio album Queen, as well as touring plans.
 The NickiHndrxx Tour was officially announced in June of the same year, with co-headliner Future.
 The tour was set to begin in early September, but the North American leg was later postponed as Minaj "decided to re-evaluate elements of production".
 In December 2018, Minaj announced that co-headliner Future withdrew, and was replaced by American rapper Juice Wrld, and that the tour could commence in Europe.